Renting a Car in Europe

 Ask your Rental Company if they have or will provide a Toll RFID Device

-European toll RFID devices are electronic toll collection (ETC) systems that use radio frequency identification (RFID) technology to collect tolls from drivers.
-These devices are becoming increasingly popular in Europe, as they offer a number of advantages over traditional toll collection methods, such as cash and tickets.
+European toll RFID devices are part of electronic toll collection (ETC) systems that use radio frequency identification (RFID) to automatically charge drivers for highway use.
+These systems are becoming increasingly common across Europe, offering a more convenient alternative to traditional toll payment methods like cash or paper tickets.

 Countries that require a Vignette